 NGF TOP 100 BUSINESSES IN GOLF

-For more than 60 years, Par Aide has been providing superior golf course accessories, including tee markers, flags, cups, rakes, maintenance equipment, practice-area products and other facility-related supplies to some of the most prestigious golf courses in the world.
+For the past 65 years, Par Aide has been providing superior golf course accessories, including tee markers, flags, cups, rakes, maintenance equipment, practice-area products and other facility-related supplies to golf courses around the world.

-In 1954, Joseph S. Garske, a self-trained pattern maker, started and was operating a thriving enterprise, Progress Foundries, in St. Paul, Minnesota.
+In 1954, Joseph S. Garske, a self-trained pattern maker, started and operated a thriving enterprise, Progress Foundries, in St. Paul, Minnesota.
 He was invited to a PGA of America meeting in St. Paul and encouraged to invent a “good ball washer,” which was developed and patented within a year.
-Garske took his unique product, tooling and patent to two golf-accessory companies.
+Garske took his unique product, tooling, and patent to two golf-accessory companies.
 Both declined, and Par Aide was born, initially as a subsidiary of Progress Foundries.

-In the following years, Par Aide thrived under the leadership of Joe Garske, Robert F. Gerding and, most recently, Steve Garske, Joe’s son.
+In the years to come, Par Aide thrived under the leadership of Joe Garske, Robert F. Gerding, and, most recently, Steve Garske, Joe’s son.

-While Par Aide may be best known for its ball-washers, the extent of its golf product line is incredibly deep, from 360-degree hole painters, ball mark pluggers, hole cutters, cup plugs and green edgers to on-course markings such as stakes, rope, paint and signage.
-The companies tee area necessities include divot mix containers, club washers, water coolers, spike and shoe cleaners, benches, trash receptacles and tee markers.
+While Par Aide may be best known for its ball-washers, the extent of its golf product line is extremely deep, from 360-degree hole painters, ball mark pluggers, hole cutters, cup plugs, and the Accuform AccuSeed, to on-course markings such as stakes, rope, paint, and signage.
+The company’s tee area necessities, meanwhile, include divot mix containers, club washers, water coolers, spike and shoe cleaners, benches, trash receptacles, and tee markers.

-Par Aide distributes products to golf courses through a worldwide network of dealers, with approximately 20 percent of its business coming internationally and warehouses located in the Netherlands and Singapore.
-In 2009, Duchell (Netherlands) and Par Aide acquired 100 percent of the shares in Pareto Golf Ltd., the largest supplier in the UK.
+Par Aide distributes products to golf courses through a worldwide network of dealers, with approximately 20 percent of its business coming internationally, along with warehouses located in the Netherlands and Singapore.
+In 2009, Duchell (Netherlands) and Par Aide acquired 100 percent of the shares in Pareto Golf Ltd., the largest supplier in the United Kingdom.

-Par Aide and Standard Golf, located in Iowa, represent the top two companies in the facility related supplies business.
+Par Aide for years has represented one of the top companies in the facility-related supplies business.